gsbirch/gsbirch.github.io/aboutme.md

 </div>

 ### Work Experience

+#### Teaching Assistant at U of K (Fall 2024)

+I am currently employed under a Teaching Assistanceship at the Univerity of Kentucky for my PhD.

+In the Fall semester of 2024, I helped a professor with teaching CS 275: Discrete Mathematics at the university.
+I was responsible for grading homework and exams while giving helpful feedback to students.
+I was also responsible for holding office hours and running two recitation sections.
+During these, I would guide students though various practice problems, leaving them with a deeper understanding of the class content.

 #### Research Intern at U of M (Summer 2023)

 The University of Michigan runs the Summer Undergraduate Research in Engineering (SURE) program each summer.
 This program employs students to work under doctorate students and professors to assist them in their research.